hyperledger/firefly/docs/reference/types/includes/subscription_description.md

 for connecting applications into your FireFly server.

 > Check out the [@hyperledger/firefly-sdk](https://www.npmjs.com/package/@hyperledger/firefly-sdk)
-> NPM package for Node.js applications, and the [hyperledger/firefly-common](https://github.com/hyperledger/firefly-common)
+> SDK for Node.js applications, and the [hyperledger/firefly-common](https://github.com/hyperledger/firefly-common)
 > module for Golang applications.
 These both contain reliable WebSocket clients for your event listeners.
 >
 > A Java SDK is a roadmap item for the community.